Dr Terry Gorst

 My research investigates how lower limb somatosensory function maps onto and contributes to movement function in neurological populations, in particular stroke and Parkinson’s disease.
 I also have a clinical-research interest in the role of physical activity and exercise in the management of neurological conditions, in particular Parkinson’s disease.

-Gorst T, Freeman J, Yarrow K, Marsden J. Assessing plantar sensation in the foot using the FOot Roughness Discrimination Test (FoRDT™): a reliability and validity study in stroke Archives of Physical Medicine & Rehabilitation (in press)
+Gorst T, Freeman J, Yarrow K, Marsden J. Assessing plantar sensation in the foot using the FOot Roughness Discrimination Test (FoRDT™): a reliability and validity study in stroke.
+Physical Medicine & Rehabilitation (in press)

 Collings, R., Paton, J., Gorst, T & Marsden, J. (2015) Effects of the site and extent of plantar cutaneous stimulation on dynamic balance and muscle activity while walking.
 Foot 25 159-163